-The Composite structure used by Little Harbor has its origin in 2007, the year prior to the financial crisis, when institutional investors had begun to feel the potential vulnerabilities of their fund-of-hedge-fund investments, which included growing correlations to equity markets, layered management fees, incentive fee netting risk and lack of holdings transparency.
-The Composite structure was developed in response to the flaws in the fund-of-funds model that were laid bare in the wake of 2008.
-Seeking to solve for these problems, the Composite structure offers a clear investment theme, the elimination of layered management fees, a netted incentive fee based on the return of the aggregate portfolio (not on the individual returns of the underlying strategies), holdings transparency for Little Harbor, and an additional level of risk oversight.
+LHA has also developed a structure it calls a “Composite”.
+The Composite structure was developed in response to the flaws LHA observed in the fund-of-funds model in the wake of the 2008 financial crisis.
+Seeking to address these problems, the Composite structure offers a clear investment theme, the elimination of layered management fees, a netted incentive fee based on the return of the aggregate portfolio (not on the individual returns of underlying managers), holdings transparency to LHA, and an additional level of risk oversight.

-Little Harbor has created two such institutional Composites: the LHA MultiStrategy Composite Fund I, L.P. and the Little Harbor Global Trading Composite Fund, L.P.
-Each is organized with an investment and diversification proposition constructed from a limited and carefully selected cohort of complementary managers.
-By building a specific investment thesis with dedicated independent managers, Little Harbor Composites avoid over-diversification (which may take place in the typical fund-of-hedge-fund structure) and maintain the independent discretion of the return-drivers in a particular portfolio (unlike most multi-strategy complexes).
-We believe both advantages sustain the long-term viability, clarity, and verification of a Composite’s value proposition to its investors.
-Also, by committing to an investment thesis, we believe Composites also have a select group of managers whose profiles include a well-defined single-strategy focus (alpha edge), natural capacity constraints typically associated with such focus, long track records, demonstrated risk management, and significant principal capital invested in their own strategy.
+Composites are organized with one investment thesis, but with a diversification proposition constructed from a limited and carefully selected cohort of complementary underlying managers.
+By building a specific investment thesis with dedicated independent managers, LHA Composites avoid over-diversification (which may occur in the typical fund-of-hedge-fund structure) and maintain the independent discretion of the return-drivers in a particular portfolio (unlike most multi-strategy complexes).
+Additionally, each of the underlying managers in a select group has a well-defined single-solution focus (i.e., an alpha edge) with natural capacity constraints typically associated with such focus, an established track record, demonstrated risk management, and a significant principal capital investment.

-Little Harbor Composites are positioned for both institutional and qualified individual high-net-worth investors who are seeking portal-like access to hedge fund strategies of mid-sized managers in a single investment with a single layer of management fees and performance fee-netting across the strategies.
-Little Harbor does not interfere with the independent investment programs of the Composite’s underlying managers and allocates assets in equal percentages between strategies in the Composite on, at least, a quarterly basis.
-This eliminates the central actor risk arising from market calls by an individual or committee that may adjust asset allocations on an ad-hoc basis.
+LHA Composites are positioned for both institutional and qualified eligible high-net-worth investors who seek portal-like access to mid-sized hedge fund managers in a single investment with a single layer of management fees and performance fee-netting across the underlying managers.
+LHA usually allocates Composite assets in equal percentages among the underlying managers, rebalanced on at least a quarterly basis.
+This addresses the central actor risk arising from market calls by an individual or committee that may adjust asset allocations on an ad-hoc basis.